Generate Professional Proposals That Win When Others Look the Same

 The minimum degree of tailored content and design required before a proposal is considered genuinely “for me” by the recipient.

-"The best proposals never look like they came from a template." — Jamie, sales director (illustrative summary based on Better Proposals, 2025)
+"The best proposals never look like they came from a template." — Jamie, sales director (summary based on Better Proposals, 2025)

 Myth #2: Flashy design beats substance